Poet Amanda Gorman, 22, will read at Biden inaugural

-“The three of us are together in mind, body and spirit,” she says.
+“The three of us are together in mind, body and spirit,” she said.

+Newburyport poet Rhina Espaillat, 88, had been proposed by many people locally and across the country as a good choice to read at the inauguration, but she wasn't chosen.

-Gorman says she was contacted late last month by the Biden inaugural committee.
-She has known numerous public figures, including former Secretary of State Hillary Rodham Clinton and former first lady Michelle Obama, but says she will be meeting the Bidens for the first time.
-The Bidens, apparently, have been aware of her: Gorman says the inaugural officials told her she had been recommended by the incoming first lady, Jill Biden.
+Gorman said that she was contacted late last month by the Biden inaugural committee.
+She has known numerous public figures, including former Secretary of State Hillary Rodham Clinton and former first lady Michelle Obama, but said that she will be meeting the Bidens for the first time.
+The Bidens, apparently, have been aware of her: Gorman said that the inaugural officials told her she had been recommended by the incoming first lady, Jill Biden.

 The siege last week of the U.S. Capitol by Trump supporters seeking to overturn the election was a challenge for keeping a positive tone, but also an inspiration.
-Gorman says that she has been given 5 minutes to read, and before what she described during an interview as “the Confederate insurrection” of Jan.
-6 she had only written about 3 1-2 minutes worth.
+Gorman said that she has been given five minutes to read, and before what she described during an interview as “the Confederate insurrection” of Jan.
+6, she had only written about 3 1/2 minutes' worth.

-“That day gave me a second wave of energy to finish the poem,” says Gorman, adding that she will not refer directly to Jan.
+“That day gave me a second wave of energy to finish the poem,” Gorman said, adding that she will not refer directly to Jan.
 6, but will “touch" upon it.
-She said last week's events did not upend the poem she had been working on because they didn't surprise her.
+She said that last week's events did not upend the poem she had been working on because they didn't surprise her.

-“The poem isn't blind,” she says.
+“The poem isn't blind,” she said.
 "It isn't turning your back to the evidence of discord and division."

 Tyrants fear the poet.